 If you are using CMS other than WordPress, you will need to wait for a while before it’s launched for all platforms.

-Here’s a story that I prepared for one of my post from Instagram.
+Here’s a story that I prepared for one of my posts on Instagram.

 Why should you use web stories?